The importance of developmental coaching

 A “flaw” in the model of the world

 The American economist and former chairman of the Federal Reserve (‘The Fed’), Alan Greenspan, shows this is far from easy.
 When questioned by a committee of the US House of Representatives in 2008, shortly after the start of the 2007 credit crunch, Greenspan said he had found a “flaw” in what he had considered “for 40 years or more” to be the model for how the world works. ∆

 Greenspan is by no means a stupid man.
 Even so, he painfully displays the consequences of linear thinking, being trapped in a self-fortifying system and having a myopic worldview.
 Even after discovering the flaw, he considered it nothing more than a mere imperfectness in a system that “was working exceptionally well.”

 Greenspan is anything but unique.
 We see this way of thinking — linear and irrefutable — everywhere and at every level in our society.
 In government, in politics, and also in our boardrooms.

 What do I know?

 What we need today are leaders who embody the opposite.
 Who look beyond their immediate environment, ‘industry’ and interests.
-Leaders who see and understand the bigger picture, break down borders and forge connections.
+Leaders who see and understand the bigger picture, break down barriers and forge connections.